 Stakeholder Advisors

-A list of our stakeholder advisors and their role within the food system is presented in Table S3.
-A detailed report of the December 2012 stakeholder meeting is also available online at http://asi.ucdavis.edu/research/ss/stakeholder-meeting-december-2012.
+A list of our stakeholder advisors and their role within the food system is presented in Table C. A detailed report of the December 2012 stakeholder meeting is also available online at http://asi.ucdavis.edu/research/ss/stakeholder-meeting-december-2012.

-Figure S1: Network diagram of the issue-indicator graph database.
+Fig. A. Network diagram of the issue-indicator graph database.
 Integrated issues (red) are linked to their respective component issues (blue).
 Indicators (green) are linked to both integrated and component issues if they provide any useful information about that issue.
 The size of indicator circles is proportional to the number of issues to which it links.

-Table S1 – Global initiatives analyzed to harvest sustainability issues
+Table A. Global initiatives analyzed to harvest sustainability issues